Navigating Dementia: A Guide for Compassionate Home Care

 Our memory care specialists are trained in:

-• Cognitive Stimulation: Engaging in activities that promote brain health and maintain remaining skills.
+- Cognitive Stimulation: Engaging in activities that promote brain health and maintain remaining skills, such as puzzles, music therapy, and reminiscence conversations.

-• Behavioral Management: Using gentle techniques to de-escalate agitation and manage challenging behaviors.
+- Behavioral Management: Using gentle techniques to de-escalate agitation, manage wandering, and handle challenging behaviors without causing distress.

-• Routine Maintenance: Establishing and following a consistent daily schedule, which is vital for reducing confusion.
+- Routine Maintenance: Establishing and following a consistent daily schedule, which is vital for reducing confusion and providing a sense of security.

-• Personal Care with Dignity: Assisting with bathing and dressing in a way that respects the individual's privacy and comfort.
+- Personal Care with Dignity: Assisting with bathing, grooming, and dressing in a way that respects the individual's privacy and minimizes resistance.

-• Respite for Families: Providing the primary caregiver with much-needed breaks to rest and recharge.
+- Respite for Families: Providing the primary caregiver with much-needed breaks to rest, recharge, and attend to their own lives.

 Conclusion